hypirion/advent-of-code/2018/README.md

 # Advent of Code 2018

-Advent of Code 2018 attempts to solve every problem in a different language.
+For this year, I will attempt to solve every Advent of Code problem in a different language.

 ## Status

 1. Bash and Crystal
+2. Julia and Fennel

 # License